Endangered Species Litigation and Associated Pesticide Limitations

 - Interactive map for San Francisco Bay Area interim use limitations (applies to 11 threatened or endangered species).

-EPA and the Center for Biological Diversity have also agreed to a revised settlement agreement modifying a 2010 court order.
-As part of this agreement, EPA has agreed to complete nationwide effects determinations on the following four pesticides:
+EPA and the Center for Biological Diversity have also agreed to an additional partial settlement agreement where EPA agreed to complete nationwide effects determinations on the following four pesticides:

-For all of these nationwide effects determinations, EPA intends to use and build on the interim scientific approaches that were developed based on the April 2013 National Academy of Sciences report recommendations.
+For all of these nationwide effects determinations, EPA has used and built on the interim scientific approaches that were developed based on the April 2013 National Academy of Sciences (NAS) report recommendations.

-Read information on the NAS report and our implementation of it:
+Read information on the NAS report and EPA's implementation of it:

 - Implementing NAS Report Recommendations on Ecological Risk Assessment for Endangered and Threatened Species.

-Consistent with EPA’s desire to conduct the business of the public in an open and transparent manner, the Agency makes available information on each lawsuit, orders issued by the courts, assessments and effects determinations made consistent with the outcome of litigation, and other relevant information.
-As future actions are taken by the courts and as EPA completes additional assessments and effects determinations, or takes other actions consistent with the outcome of litigation, that information will be posted as well.
+Consistent with EPA's desire to conduct the business of the public in an open and transparent manner, the Agency makes available information on each lawsuit, orders issues by the courts, assessments and effects determinations made consistent with the outcome of litigation, and other relevant information.
+As future actions are taken, that information will be posted as well.

 Information on Litigation Cases